Individualized Technical Assistance

 Assessment Center Intervention Mapping

-An iterative process that helps communities understand why and how youth move through local systems, and where an Assessment Center can intervene to prevent deeper involvement.
+An iterative process to understand why and how youth move through local systems—and where a Center can intervene to prevent deeper involvement.

 • Data analysis and stakeholder interviews